Strange and beautiful

 Blue Rodeo

 Toronto itself plays a central role in this narrative, offering spaces and opportunities unique to this city.
 Nowhere else can you find such a diversity of people, cultures and communities.
-Toronto’s ramshackle neighbourhoods, dive bars and hipster cafes, theatres and clubs form a backdrop that is both quintessentially Canadian and universal.
+Toronto’s ramshackle neighbourhoods, dive bars and hipster cafes, theatres and clubs form a 21st century backdrop that is both quintessentially Canadian and universal.